P-p-H-d/mlib/README.md

 Therefore the `type` cannot be a C array or a function pointer and you shall use a typedef as an intermediary named type for such types.

-The output parameters are listed fist, then the input/output parameters and finally the input parameters.
+The output parameters are listed first, then the input/output parameters and finally the input parameters.

 The oplist shall also provide the `INIT_MOVE` operator if the default instance (aka '=' operator) is not working for this type (for example for array of size 1, in which case the method `M_COPY_A1_DEFAULT` is likely to work), or disable the operator.